15213222722/APT-Casino/src/config/__tests__/task1-verification.md

 - Default: `https://rpc-testnet.onelabs.cc:443`

 ### Requirement 1.3
-✅ WHEN the application initializes THEN the system SHALL use One Chain testnet configuration instead of Monad testnet configuration
+✅ WHEN the application initializes THEN the system SHALL use One Chain testnet configuration instead of One Chain testnet configuration
 - Created separate `ONECHAIN_TESTNET_CONFIG` object
 - Network identifier: `onechain-testnet`
 - Name: `One Chain Testnet`